alexcoder04/frei/README.md

 In case you didn't know, `free` shows your memory usage on Unix-based systems.
-`frei` obtains memory data from `/proc/meminfo` and represents it in a colored bar chart using the same color-coding for as `htop`.
+`frei` obtains memory data from `/proc/meminfo` and represents it in a colored bar chart (or other formats) using the same color-coding for as `htop`.

 ## Installation